mcv-m6-video/mcv-m4-2017-team5/README.md

 Task 3:

+week2_task32.m

+Input parameters: Sequence used (either highway, fall or traffic)

+It compares results from previous single gaussian methods with the foreground segmentation results of applying a GMM model.

 Task 4: Color extension

 week2_task4_HSV.m and week2_task4_RGB.m

+Input parameters: Sequence used (either highway, fall or traffic)

 This task does the same as task 1 but using color sequences (on HSV and RGB colour spaces) instead of using gray scale ones.